Components of the Pexip Infinity platform

 The Pexip Infinity conferencing platform is a virtual entity that consists of a Management Node and one or more securely interconnected Conferencing Nodes.
 Both are software applications that you deploy as Virtual Machines (VMs) on host servers distributed around the globe, or via a cloud service.
 You can add, remove or move Conferencing Nodes according to your conferencing capacity requirements.

 - Conferences take place in Virtual Meeting Rooms and Virtual Auditoriums, with each having one or more associated aliases.
 Conference participants access a Virtual Meeting Room or Virtual Auditorium by dialing any one of its aliases directly, or via the Virtual Reception IVR service.
 This connects them to the Virtual Meeting Room or Virtual Auditorium on their nearest Conferencing Node.
 A single such conference can take place across one, two, or more Conferencing Nodes with no difference in conference experience from the participants' perspective.

-- Conference participants can access Virtual Meeting Rooms and Virtual Auditoriums from virtually any endpoint, including the Pexip Infinity Connect suite of clients (which includes a desktop client, mobile clients and a web app).
-Infinity Connect clients can also be used to control the conference, view presentations, share content, and chat with other conference participants.
+- Conference participants can access Virtual Meeting Rooms and Virtual Auditoriums from virtually any endpoint, including any of the Pexip Connect apps (which include desktop, mobile and web apps).
+Connect apps can also be used to control the conference, view presentations, share content, and chat with other conference participants.

-- The Pexip Infinity Distributed Gateway allows users to make person-to-person calls between virtually any type of endpoint (including SIP and H.323 devices, Skype for Business / Lync, and Pexip's own Infinity Connect clients).
+- The Pexip Infinity Distributed Gateway allows users to make person-to-person calls between virtually any type of endpoint (including SIP and H.323 devices, Skype for Business, and Pexip's own Connect apps).
 It also enables these endpoints to join an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Meet.